Alfa Romeo 158

 Originally conceived in 1937 and developed in Modena, the 15 denoted that it had a 1.5 litre engine whilst the "8" told that it was an 8 cylinder engine.
 The tiny 1479cc engine had a bore of 58mm and a stroke of 70mm.
 The camshafts were gear driven from the front of the engine instead of from the centre like its larger predecessors and the engine was originally single-stage supercharged.

 First bench tested at 180 bhp, this was upped to 195 bhp at 7000 rpm by the time the car was raced, in a car weighing 620 kg, giving a power to weight ratio of 315 bhp per ton.
 By 1939 this was increased further to 225 bhp at 7500 rpm.

 The management of Alfa Romeo first had to decide if it was to develop the advanced 512 design or continue with the proven 158 design.
-Eventually it was decided to go with the 158 mainly because of the considerations of space in the bombed out factory.
-The first outing of the cars was at the St Cloud GP in 1946 but unfortunately both cars retired with broken clutch's.
+Eventually, it was decided to go with the 158 mainly because of the considerations of space in the bombed-out factory.
+The first outing of the cars was at the St Cloud GP in 1946 but unfortunately, both cars retired with broken clutch's.
 However, the cars were soon victorious in the Grand Prix of Nations with a resounding first, second and third place.
-The engines by this time were two stage supercharged and were producing 254 bhp and by 1947 the factory had pushed this up to 275 bhp and were developing the even more powerful 158/47 derivative with 310 bhp but this engine was not used until late 1948 to combat the growing threat from Enzo Ferrari with his now independent company.
+The engines by this time were two-stage supercharged and were producing 254 bhp and by 1947 the factory had pushed this up to 275 bhp and was developing the even more powerful 158/47 derivative with 310 bhp but this engine was not used until late 1948 to combat the growing threat from Enzo Ferrari with his now independent company.